Passive Me, Aggressive You

-Passive Me, Aggressive You (stylised as Passive Me • Aggressive You) is the debut studio album by New Zealand indie electronic band The Naked and Famous.
-It was released on 6 September 2010 by Somewhat Damaged.
+Passive Me, Aggressive You (stylised as Passive Me • Aggressive You) is the debut studio album by New Zealand indie electronic band the Naked and Famous, released on 6 September 2010 by Somewhat Damaged.
 The album debuted at number one on the New Zealand Albums Chart.
 The album spawned four singles: "All of This", "Young Blood", "Punching in a Dream" and "Girls Like You"; with "Young Blood" peaking at number one on the New Zealand Singles Chart.

 Composition

 Passive Me, Aggressive You is a synth-pop and electro-rock album, drawing from the genres of dance-rock, and featuring post-punk influences.
 "Young Blood" is a synth-pop song, while "Punching in a Dream" is of the dream pop genre.
 "Spank" is psychedelic rock.

 Singles

 The first single from Passive Me, Aggressive You, "All of This", was released on 16 November 2009, almost a year prior to the album's release.

 "Young Blood" was released as the album's second single on 7 July 2010, debuting at number one on the New Zealand Singles Chart and spending two consecutive weeks atop the chart.

 "Punching in a Dream" was released as the third single on 23 August 2010, reaching number 11 in New Zealand.

 The album's fourth and final single, "Girls Like You", was released on 5 June 2011.